EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 }
 ```

 PHPUnit has an extensive number of different types of assertion methods.
-In this case, we use one of the simpler omes: `assertEquals`.
+In this case, we use one of the simpler ones: `assertEquals`.
 This method will compare two values and report the test as a failure if they are different.
 It will report it as a success if they are equal.

 In this test case, we want PHPUnit to validate for us that the resulting object's `city` field is the same that we passed in.
 Same of the object's `state` field.